 The mirroring cycle becomes effective as soon as it is defined in the program.
-It is also effective in the Positioning with manl.data input mode of operation.
+It is also effective in Positioning w/ Manual Data Input mode of operation.
 The active mirrored axes are shown in the additional status display.

 - If you mirror only one axis, the machining direction of the tool is reversed (except in SL cycles). - If you mirror two axes, the machining direction remains the same.